 claim, mail the item to the card company (you pay shipping expenses) wait a

 week or two and voila, get a full refund for the blouse.

 For instance, if you bought the blouse at Prada's Paris

-store, you may be out of luck -- AmEx stipulates that items have to be purchased in the United States, Puerto Rico or the U.S. Virgin Islands, while Discover only allows those made in the States.
+store, you may be out of luck -- AmEx stipulates that items have to be purchased in the United States, Puerto Rico or the U.S. Virgin Islands.
 Say you lost

 the receipt and can't get a duplicate from the store.
 Sorry, no return.
 Or you